 For the purpose of these financial statements, the Company treated its bank borrowings (or the maturing part of it) as current when the swap date from "acquisition loan into development loan" falls within the next accounting year (see Note 1.18 and 2.1.2.).

-At 31 December 2022, the Company has bank loans available to be drawn for a total amount of 23.1 MEUR, which is merely related to the construction and facility agreement of 15 MEUR for the financing of the construction of the new VIBE project.
+At 31 December 2023, the Company has bank loans available to be drawn for a total amount of 26.5 MEUR, which is merely related to the construction agreement and facility agreement of 51 MEUR for the financing of the construction of the new VIBE project.

-Concerning the outstanding short-term borrowings, it is to be mentioned that, in the course of 2023, part of remaining short-term debt will actually be reimbursed following the contractual terms and part will be prolonged or refinanced (e.g. through a swap to investment loan).
-In this respect, the construction loan of Apollo Invest Sp. z o.o. will mature on 31/03/2023 but will immediately converted into an investment loan (with maturity date 31/03/2026).
+Concerning the outstanding short-term borrowings, it is to be mentioned that, in the course of 2024, part of remaining short-term debt will actually be reimbursed following the contractual terms and part will be prolonged or refinanced (e.g. through a swap to investment loan).